mrsuman2002/A_modular_Plugin-CodeChat/Thrift/Python_Server/Python_Server_Readme.rst

 Here, we have used TSocket transport layer and TBinaryProtocol to communicate with client.
 Also, we have imported module called code_to_html_string that renders source code to webpage.

+The webpage communicates to the python flask server using TJSONProtocol and writes the rendered source code to the specific address </skeleton/<int:unique_id>, which later on called in a iframe to load webpage from that specific.
+Here idea is not to serve actual html to the webpage but to call address that contains rendered text(html)

 .. code-block:: Python
     :linenos: